Utkarsh9354/Coffee_Production_Analysis/README.md

 - Fluctuations in currency exchange rates and inflation are not accounted for, which may affect the accuracy of price comparisons.
 - The dataset does not provide information on the quality of the coffee beans, which may influence pricing and market trends.
 - Missing data for certain countries in specific years could skew results, particularly when analyzing global trends.

+# Installation and Dependencies
+To run this analysis, the following Python libraries are required:
+- Pandas
+- Matplotlib